Nursing Accelerated BSN

 NUR 3125 (4) Pathophysiological Concepts of Nursing (taken at an approved institution)

 * The Nursing program strongly recommends that applicants complete BOTH a Chemistry and Biology course, as well as BOTH a Psychology and Sociology course.

 Note: State-wide common prerequisites are always under review.
 For the most current information and for acceptable alternative courses, visit the “Common Prerequisites Manual.”
 This is available from the “Student Services” section of http://www.flvc.org

 Admission Requirements to the Major:

-The Florida State University College of Nursing admits students to the ABSN program for the spring semester only and requires a special application with a deadline of September 1st.
-All prerequisites must be completed with a 'B' or higher prior to enrollment.
+The Florida State University College of Nursing admits students to the ABSN program for the spring semester only and requires a special application with a deadline of July 15.
+All prerequisites must be completed with a final grade of B minus or higher prior to enrollment.
 The College of Nursing admits students based on the quality of the applicant’s previous academic achievement and the number of students who can be accommodated in the program.

 Students will be selected based on the following criteria:

 (1) Completion of a baccalaureate degree (or higher) from a regionally accredited college or university.